 Experience with high profile, politically sensitive matters

 Founding partner Robert Amsterdam is a leader in international crisis law and has been defending and advising leading corporations and governments leaders for 37 years.
-Past clients include Mikhail Khodorkovsky, former CEO of Yukos and once Russia’s wealthiest businessman who became Putin main opposition figure after serving more than 10 years in jail.
-The firm also lea a high-stakes dispute with the Venezuelan government, and successfully freed their client from a political motivated incarceration.
+Past clients include Mikhail Khodorkovsky, one of Russia’s most famous former political prisoners and now a leading opposition figure and philanthropist.
+The firm also lead a high-stakes dispute with the Venezuelan government, and successfully freed their client from a political motivated incarceration.
 Robert has represented numerous mining and extractive industry companies when facing expropriation, intervention, and harassment by governments, and has also represented corporations such as the Four Seasons Resort and Hotels Group and PricewaterhouseCoopers.

-In 2010, Robert was appointed by the former Prime Minister of Thailand, Thaksin Shinawatra, to defend members of the Red Shirt pro-democracy movement, resulting in an appeal to the International Criminal Court concerning crimes against humanity committed by the Thai Army.
+In 2010, the firm was appointed by the former Prime Minister of Thailand, Thaksin Shinawatra, to defend members of the Red Shirt pro-democracy movement, resulting in an appeal to the International Criminal Court concerning crimes against humanity committed by the Thai Army.
 He has also served as counsel to prominent political leaders and activists such as Dr. Chee Soon Juan in Singapore and the former President of Zambia Rupiah Banda.
-Following the 2016 coup d’état in Turkey, President Erdogan’s team has hired Amsterdam & Partners LLP team to investigate into the activities of the organization led by the Turkish cleric Fethullah Gulen.
+Shortly before the 2016 attempted coup d’état, the Republic of Turkey hired Robert Amsterdam and Amsterdam & Partners LLP team to investigate into the activities of the organization led by the Turkish cleric Fethullah Gulen.

 In 2013, the team was awarded the Global Pro Bono Dispute of the Year Award from American Lawyer after winning a case on behalf of Dr. Georges Tadonki, who was wrongfully dismissed from the United Nations after blowing the whistle on United Nations’ complicity in atrocities in Zimbabwe.
-Other prominent pro bono causes include the case of Stephan Templ, a Jewish historian who has been jailed by the Austrian government under widely disputed circumstances.
+Another prominent pro bono cause is Amsterdam’s representation of Stephan Templ, a Jewish historian and activist who had been jailed by the Austrian government under highly controversial circumstances.